vetsuisse-unibe/NGS-course-docs/unixExs.md

 If you are connected to the eduroam network then you don't need to connect to VPN server.

 ### SSH into bionformatics server
-One you are connected to the VPN server or eduroam network, ssh into server in the follow manner using Visual studio code remote ssh extension.
+After connecting to either the VPN server or eduroam network, use Visual Studio Code's Remote SSH extension to access the server.

-Check the login and password details on studs-courseB text file on the Ilias respository.
+Check the login and password details on students-passwords text file on the Ilias respository (https://ilias.unibe.ch/goto_ilias3_unibe_file_3222705_download.html).

 1. Start your visual studio code application
 2. Click on the icon (shown below) at the left corner of the window
 ![Image of VSC](vsc-1.png)
 3. It opens a sub-window as shown below.
 Click the Connect to Host
 ![Image of VSC-2](vsc-2.png)
-4. Now its shows a sub-window as below
+4. Now its shows a sub-window as below.
+Click "Add New SSH Host"
 ![Image of VSC-3](vsc-3.png)
 5. Fill in the login details as shown below (replace your choosen student ID)
 ![Image of VSC-4](vsc-4.png)